Joern314/GWB19-Data/turn5/wiki/wiki_world.md

 The mountains are filled with caves.
 There are many streams running down the mountain and many pastures for the very common goats the inhabitants herd.

 The foot is packed with dense forests and its typical flora and fauna.
+#### Nkirbaal

+An inland sea formed during the creation of the second continent.

+#### The Savage Jungle

+Description: A jungle filled with danger, large reptilian like creatures.
+Food: Meat, Fruit, Crop
+Resources: lumber, scales, plant fiber, exotic/dangerous animals

+#### The Shattered Mountains

+Jagged and broken mountains full of twisting and sharp caves.
+Home to all kinds of bioluminescent creatures and plants and the hoarding crabs.
+See entry under landmarks for more info.